 What can broadcast learn from esports (and vice-versa)?

-Esports is one of the most rapid-growth mass-market media around, with global esports revenues set to hit $1.1 billion in 2019, up 27 per cent since last year, according to a recent report.
+Esports is one of the most rapid-growth mass-market media around, with global esports revenues hitting $1.1 billion in 2019, up 27 per cent since last year, according to a recent report.

 Those figures are no short-term accident either.
 As the report points out: Activision Blizzard Inc’s Overwatch League named Coca-Cola Co as official global beverage sponsor a few days ago, while other sponsors include Toyota, T-Mobile US, HP and Intel.